cduchesne1/flutter_state_login_example/README.md

 - Start your desired simulator or connect your device
 - Run ```flutter run```

+The credentials to connect to the app are:
+- Email: test@email.com
+- Password: password

 ## Package used

 [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons): Command-line tool that make updating the app's launcher icon easy.